Isaac Herzog: Career

-Although he did not win a seat in the 1999 elections, Herzog served as the secretary of the government in Ehud Barak's cabinet until 2001 when Barak was defeated by Ariel Sharon in a special election for prime minister.
+From 1999 Herzog served as the secretary of the government in Ehud Barak's cabinet until 2001 when Barak was defeated by Ariel Sharon in a special election for prime minister.
 In 1999, he was also investigated in the "Amutot Barak" scandal (a scandal involving allegations that the party funding law was violated), but maintained his silence.
 The Attorney General, therefore, decided to close the case against him due to lack of evidence.
 From 2000 until 2003, he served as chairman of the Israel Anti-Drug Authority.

 Herzog won a seat in the 2003 election as a member of the Labor Party and was appointed Minister of Housing and Construction at his request when Labor joined Ariel Sharon's coalition government on 10 January 2005.
 However, on 23 November 2005, he resigned from his cabinet post along with the rest of the party.
-Prior to the 2006 elections, Herzog won second place on Labor's list in the party's primaries.
+Prior to the 2006 elections, Herzog topped the vote in the primaries but took second spot as the top one is reserved for the party leader.
 He was initially appointed Minister of Tourism in Ehud Olmert's Kadima-led coalition but was reassigned to the Social Affairs ministry in March 2007 after Yisrael Beiteinu was awarded the Tourism Ministry following their late entry to the governing coalition, and was also appointed Minister of the Diaspora, Society and the Fight Against Antisemitism.
-He was again second on the party's list for the 2009 elections.
-Following the election, he was appointed Minister of Welfare and Social Services and Minister of the Diaspora.
-In January 2009 he was appointed by PM Ehud Olmert as the Israel Government Coordinator for the provision of humanitarian aid to the population of Gaza.
+Once again he topped the primary vote, this time for the 2009 elections.
+Following the election, he was appointed Minister of Welfare and Social Services and Minister of the Diaspora and was reappointed after the 2011 election.
+In January 2009 during Operation Cast Lead he was appointed by PM Ehud Olmert as the Israel Government Coordinator for the provision of humanitarian aid to the population of Gaza.
 He later resigned from the cabinet after Ehud Barak left the Labor Party to establish Independence in January 2011.

 In 2011 Herzog was an unsuccessful candidate for the Labor Party leadership.
 He finished third in the primaries that year after Shelly Yachimovich and Amir Peretz.